BetterWayElectronics/ps5-code-reader/README.md

 ### I am getting "Unknown Error Code (N/A)" ###
 	Your PS5 is not getting a proper reply from the error code commands.
 No ground wire or loose wiring on USB TTL.
 	Another possibility is that you're sending commands too quickly.
 Unplug everything and try later.

+### I have seen other PS5 Code Readers, what are they? ###
+	Stolen properly basically.
+Amoamare released a hacked honeypot database from an old version of my program and published it as his own.
+ 	So, he's nothing but a thief.
+Shameful.
+So don't support thieves, get the original, which features real codes by the tens of thousands.

 ### TLDR; Will this fix my BLOD?
 No, that's your job using the information this program has given you! ###